 All other items not found on this list require CRNs for use on pressure vessels.
-Contrary to the B51 standard, CRNs are also not required for these same fittings when used on a UM vessels or made into other fittings, neither of which are subject to inspection by an Authorized Inspector.
-This exemption does not apply to piping systems.
+Contrary to the B51 standard, CRNs are also not required for these same fittings when used on a UM vessels which are not subject to inspection by an Authorized Inspector.
+This exemption does not apply to Assemblies of Components.

 The standard flanges, couplings and elbows listed in UG-44 located on the CRN registered UM vessel (not subject to authorized inspection) do not require CRNs.
 The identical flanges, elbows and couplings located on the registered piping system which will be inspected by an Authorized Inspector do require CRNs.
 Although it does not make any sense, this is how the rules are currently being applied.